mrlt8/docker-wyze-bridge/README.md

 ## Features

-- Access to video and audio for all Wyze-supported cameras via RTSP/RTMP/HLS.
+- Access to video and audio for all Wyze-supported cameras via RTSP/RTMP/HLS/Low-Latency HLS.
 - Access to HD *or* SD stream with configurable bitrate.
 - Local and remote access to any of the cams on your account.
 - Runs on almost any x64 or armv7/arm64 based system like a Raspberry Pi that supports docker.